p3titcr0c0/url-debug-schema/README.md

     * `yo/splunk-access-picknroll-prod.gq1`
     * `yo/splunk-access-picknroll-dev.bf1`
     * `yo/splunk-access-picknroll-perf.sg3`
-* if geographic locations are required for app and app.subapp, they must be put at the end of the string only
+* If geographic locations are required for app and app.subapp, they must be put at the end of the string only
   * `app.gq1`
   * `app.subapp.gq1`
   * `app.ne1.component.gq1.subcomponent.sg3.subsubcomponent.bf1` (this is bad as it is an indication of a complex system and complexity increases bugs)